-Are you teaching struggling readers at the high school level and looking for ways to scaffold comprehension of complex texts?
-In this post, read about four reading strategies that are imperative to support students’ metacognitive processes.
+Are you teaching a range of readers at the middle or high school level and looking for ways to scaffold comprehension of complex texts?
+In this post, you’ll find reading strategies that are imperative to support students’ metacognitive processes.

-In order for students to love reading, they need to be good at it.
+In order for students to love reading, they need to feel confident with it.
 Even as I earned my master’s degree in reading as an adult, I learned more about what good readers do.
 When I am cognizant of the strategies I’m using to make meaning from the text, I feel empowered.
 We should want our students to feel that same sense of control, purpose, and accomplishment as they approach the reading process.

-What then, should teachers focus on when it comes to teaching students to master and monitor their own comprehension?
-All reading strategies are equal, but some reading strategies are more equal than others.
-When working with struggling readers, it’s important not to overwhelm them.
-Giving them too many strategies can cause confusion and even resistance.
-The four strategies that follow are the ones I have found to directly impact basic comprehension of a text.
+What then, should teachers focus on when it comes to teaching students to master and monitor their own thought process?
+There are so many reading skills we could focus on with secondary students!
+The strategies that follow are the some of the ones I have found to directly impact basic comprehension of a text.

-Once you have previewed the text with students, guide them through the initial prediction process.
-I provide my struggling readers with a couple templates to fill in.
+Once you have previewed the text with students, zoom out!
+Guide them through the initial prediction process.
+At first, you may wish to provide your readers with a couple templates to fill in.

 - Based upon ______________ (specific information gathered from text features), I predict ___________ (students’ specific prediction about what they will read).

 - I predict ___________ because __________.

 I teach my students that fictional text predictions should focus on plot, setting, characters, and theme.
 How do the clues in the peritext, chapter titles, and teaser lead us to predictions we can monitor as we read?

 Nonfiction predictions should be centered around the main points and author’s purpose.
 Consider the text structure.
 Zoom out!
 When previewing, discuss how the author has intentionally built in text features to create meaning and organization.